 - 1. The Madison Race is a speciality run over an agreed distance up to 50kms with intermediate sprints involving teams of two riders in which the final placings are determined according to the accumulated points won by teams during the sprints and by taking laps. - 2.
 The race shall be conducted with a maximum of 20 teams. - 3.
 The two riders of each team shall carry the same rider number but of different colours. - 4.
 The race shall contain sprints approximately every 2.5 kms. - 5.
 The first team in each intermediate sprint shall be awarded 5 points, the second 3 points, the third 2 points and the fourth one point.
 Points awarded in the last sprint after the full distance will be doubled 10 points, 6 points, 4 points and 2 points.
 In the case of a tie in a sprint the riders will be awarded the same position with the corresponding points for that position (for example, if two riders tie for first in a points sprint, they will both score 5 points; there will not be a second place in this case). - 6.
 Where there is a draw on points, the places in the final sprint shall decide.
 Any team that gains a lap on the main bunch is awarded 20 points.
 Any team that loses a lap on the main bunch is deducted 20 points. - 7.
 One rider from each team shall make a standing start and ride until the first relay. - 8.
 Riders of a same team may relay one another at will by a touch of the hand or the shorts. - 9.
 Sprints shall be run according to the Regulations governing Sprint. - 10.
-A team shall be considered to have gained a lap when it catches up with the last rider of the largest bunch racing on the track.
+A team shall be considered to have gained a lap when it catches up with the last rider of the largest bunch.
 A rider who drops behind the bunch shall not assist chasing rider(s) to gain a lap on the pain of disqualification of their team. - 11.
-If, after the bell for a sprint considered for classification, one or some rider(s) catch up with the biggest bunch, this (these) rider(s) shall gain a lap and the relevant sprint points, any remaining points will be awarded to the next riders on their next passage of the finish line. - 12.
+If, at a moment of a sprint considered for classification, one or some rider(s) catch up with the biggest bunch, this (these) rider(s) shall gain a lap.
+The points shall be given immediately to the riders of the break or to those ahead of a bunch. - 12.
 Teams lapped three times by the main bunch may be removed by the commissaires. - 13.
-Should one of the riders suffer a mishap, their team-mate shall immediately take the team position in the race.
+Should one of the riders suffer a recognised mishap, their team-mate shall immediately take the team position in the race.
 There shall be no neutralisation.
 The rider must take this position immediately they are notified by the Commissaires.
 Failure to do so will result in this team losing laps. - 14.
 Replaced by T8.A4.4 - 15.
 In the case of a fall involving over one-half of the teams (calculated on the basis of one rider per team), the race shall be stopped and the commissaires shall determine the duration of the interruption.
 A new start shall be taken and each team shall retain the laps won or lost at the moment of the fall.